 The Alpena Bi-Path is an 18.3 mile in city non-motorized trail that connects neighborhoods, commercial area, parks and schools.
-It also connects directly with the Michigan Department of Natural Resource's (DNR) 70 mile North Eastern State Trail (NEST) that goes to Alpena, improved in 2013 and the 22 mile Alpena to Hillman Trail, phase 1 to M-65 will be improved in 2019.
+It also connects directly with the Michigan Department of Natural Resource's (DNR) 70 mile North Eastern State Trail (NEST) that goes to Alpena, improved in 2013 and the 22 mile Alpena to Hillman Trail, phase 1 to M-65 is planned for construction in late 2020 and into 2021 and will extend from Franklin Street in Alpena westerly to the carpool lot located on M-32 in Herron.

 The City recently built a trailhead facility that connects the Bi-Path to the NEST.
 Both DNR trails allow for snowmobiles from December 1 to March 31.
 The Maritime Heritage Trail is a history-oriented walking tour along the Thunder Bay River and it utilizes part of the Bi-Path.